Arkaeriit/Cyberland-server/README.md

 ### Database
 As of now, the serer does not uses a proper database.
 All the posts are stored in a JSON file.

+### Default pages
+This server also present some web pages that are not Cyberland boards.
+They are the following:
+* Configuration page: at `<server URL>/config/`

 ## Cyberland protocol